-The plastic limit of soil is the lowest water content at which the soil remains plastic.
 The liquid limit is the moisture content at which the soil behavior changes from a plastic to a liquid state.
-The range of moisture contents that a soil behaves as plastic is referred to as the plasticity index (PI), and is taken as the difference between the liquid limit moisture content and the plastic limit moisture content (PI = LL - PL).
+The range of moisture contents that a soil behaves as plastic is referred to as the plasticity index (PI) and is taken as the difference between the liquid limit moisture content and the plastic limit moisture content (PI = LL - PL).

 Soils that do not exhibit plastic behavior (clean granular soils) will have a value of zero for the PI, are referred to as Non-Plastic (NP) and will have No Value (NV) prescribed for their liquid limit and plastic limit.
 Soils with higher clay content are characterized by higher liquid limits and higher plasticity indices.
-If the soil can be rolled into 1/8 inch (3 mm) diameter threads after moisture is added then the material is considered plastic.
+If the soil can be rolled into 1/8-inch (3 mm) diameter threads after moisture is added, then the material is considered plastic.
 If the material cannot be easily rolled, it is likely non-plastic.